 The parties were properly notified of the scheduled hearing for this appeal.
-The appellant failed to provide a telephone number at which the appellant could be reached for the hearing or did not answer when called for the hearing.
+The appellant failed to provide a telephone number at which the appellant could be reached for the hearing.
 Official notice of the Clear2There hearing control screen is taken to establish that appellant did not call or register online with the Appeals Bureau to provide a telephone number and/or name of a representative.